finos/FDC3/docs/api/spec.md

 2. The 'app' channels, which have a transient identity and need to be revealed

-3. 'private' channels, which support private communication between two parties, have a transient and auto-generated identity and can only be retrieved via a raised intent.
+3. 'private' channels, which support private communication between two parties, have an auto-generated identity and can only be retrieved via a raised intent.

 ### Joining Channels
 Apps can join channels.
 An app can only be joined to one channel at a time.

-When an app is joined to a channel, calls to `fdc3.broadcast` will be routed to that channel and listeners added through `fdc3.addContextListener` will receive context broadcasts from other apps also joined to that channel.
-If an app is not joined to a channel `fdc3.broadcast` will be a no-op and handler functions added with `fdc3.addContextListener` will not receive any broadcasts.
-However, apps can still choose to listen and broadcast to specific channels via the methods on the `Channel` class.
+When an app is joined to a channel, calls to [`fdc3.broadcast`](ref/DesktopAgent#broadcast) will be routed to that channel and listeners added through [`fdc3.addContextListener`](ref/DesktopAgent#addcontextlistener) will receive context broadcasts from other apps also joined to that channel.
+If an app is not joined to a channel [`fdc3.broadcast`](ref/DesktopAgent#broadcast) will be a no-op and handler functions added with [`fdc3.addContextListener`](ref/DesktopAgent#addcontextlistener) will not receive any broadcasts.
+However, apps can still choose to listen and broadcast to specific channels via the methods on the [`Channel`](ref/Channel) class.

 When an app joins a channel, or adds a context listener when already joined to a channel, it will automatically receive the current context for that channel.